The Clothworkers' Foundation

 Common Reasons for Decline

-- Ineligible organization structure or type
+- Ineligible organisation structure or type

 - Insufficient fit across Programme Areas